There was an error with your log in

 If your group has cyclers under the age of 18, contact us prior to booking to make arrangements.

 • Almost all tourists visiting Cuba need to obtain a tourist ‘visa’ which is called the Cuban Tourist Card.
 The tourist card is valid for 90 days.
 Make sure you do not misplace this while in Cuba—you cannot leave the country without it.
-If you’re a U.S. citizen or are flying in via the U.S., a new set of rules applies to you.
-Find more information in the FAQ below.
+If you’re a US citizen or are flying in via the US a new set of rules applies to you, more info below.

 • Apply through the Cuban Embassy or Consulate closest to you.